W. R. Harrison / Brooklyn Eastern District Terminal Reconstruction

 we have never seen before.
 Structures became obsolete and were torn down

-and expedient ways of doing things, such as temporary trackage and construction
+ways of doing things, such as temporary trackage and construction to keep

-to keep the terminal in service and freight operation unhindered, even while
+the terminal in service and freight operation unhindered, even while demolition

-demolition and construction was taking place not 20 feet away.
-Float bridges
+and construction was taking place not 20 feet away.
+Float bridges relocated

-relocated by floating the inshore end and tied up like a boat.
-All this,
+by floating the inshore end and tied up like a boat.
+All this, was lost through

-marine or locomotive, and of that most of it operating in the background.
+or locomotive, and of that most of it operating in the background.
+But what

-But what we will see, is the wooden second enginehouse never before seen
+we will see, is the wooden second enginehouse never before seen and before

-and before the multi-stall brick enginehouse we came to know was built at
+the multi-stall brick enginehouse we came to know was built at North 8th

-North 8th Street.
-These images tell us the locomotives did not have
+Street.
+These images tell us the locomotives did not have their "steam

-their "steam dummy" shells mounted on them in 1918 even though horses were
+dummy" shells mounted on them in 1918 even though horses were still prevalent.

-still prevalent.
-We will see people working in all manner of trades: terminal
+We will see people working in all manner of trades: terminal employees,

-employees, contractors, masons, surveyors, day labor, guards, wagons, horses,
+contractors, masons, surveyors, day labor, guards, wagons, horses, even a

-even a few primitive trucks, one of which being delivered or sent on a flat
+few primitive trucks, one of which being delivered or sent on a flat car!

 and then only by the hardcore railroad modeller or industrial archeologist..